KEY TAKEAWAYS

 Dock permits must be approved by Alabama Power before any structure is built or modified.
 The permit application process typically takes 4 to 8 weeks.
 Alabama Power requires a site plan showing dock dimensions, setbacks from the property line, and water depth measurements.
 The low-water season is when most homeowners submit permit applications and complete dock work, because structures are fully accessible.

 Buyers evaluating waterfront properties should always ask whether the existing dock has a valid Alabama Power permit.
-Unpermitted structures must be brought into compliance or removed.
+Unpermitted structures must be brought into compliance or removed — the 2015 FERC license specifically requires Alabama Power’s Shoreline Management Plan to address the long-term disposition of unpermitted private structures on project lands and waters.
 This is a due diligence item that Windy Carter and Mindy McWhirter review with every buyer they represent on a waterfront transaction.

 Water depth at the dock matters as much as the dock itself.
 A property that sits on a shallow cove may have excellent dock access at full pool but limited depth during the drawdown.
 Ask your agent for the water depth reading at the dock during both the full-pool and low-water seasons before committing.